 - Some researchers propose that the earth’s magnetic field is affected by the slight change in the earth’s plate displacement, which occurs in the case of earthquakes.
 It’s believed that animals can sense these minor magnetic field variations.

 - Aquatic animals are widely believed to sense the disturbance in inter-sea water currents; this acts as a dangerous signal for tsunamis—even the groundwater changes just before any flood.

-But most of the scientific community is unconvinced about such theories and assumptions.
+However, the most scientific community is unconvinced about such theories and assumptions.
 Only a few anecdotal shreds of evidence are present to support the claims.
-Serious field experiments also have been done to verify the truth behind strange animal behavior within controlled environments, but with no result.
+Serious field experiments have also been done to verify the truth behind strange animal behavior within controlled environments but with no result.

 Human and nature interaction:

 The human and nature interaction saga goes back many centuries.
 Interestingly, the so-called less civilized tribal people understand the danger signals more than the modern scientific equipment.
-During the Tsunami incident, not a single person died in the Andaman & Nicobar Islands as they were well aware of the situation.
+During the Tsunami incident, few people died in the Andaman & Nicobar Islands as they were aware of the situation.
 The tribals in the Amazon rain forests have also survived many natural calamities.
 Tribals who follow shamanism in North America spend much of their life trying to blend in with nature, just like wild animals.